 International Frequency Sensor Association (IFSA) Newsletter

-This monthly e-newsletter, written by the editors of Sensors & Transducers Magazine (ISSN 1726-5479), delivers the product and research news you asked for, and updates you on happenings in the sensor science and industry.
+This monthly e-newsletter, written by the editors of Sensors & Transducers Magazine (ISSN 1726-5479), delivers the product and research news, end-use application news, information on upcoming events for MEMS and sensors professionals, and updates you on happenings in the sensor science, industry and markets.
+The Newsletter reports the latest developments in sensor industry as it happens from leading research centers, universities and manufacturers.
 Who should read this Newsletter ?
 All who are interested in the newest information and trends in sensors, transducers, MEMS and sensor instrumentation, including DAQ.

 In this Issue: